Track and Field Coach

 What would you do if you found out one of your athletes was using banned PEDs but he hadn't failed a drug test yet?

-Asked by k-rod about 11 years ago
+Asked by k-rod over 11 years ago

 He would be reported to the Athletic department's sports administrator and the NCAA.
 He would be most likely be tested and if found positive, would be subject to the NCAA discipline.